baijuka/matzone_v1/TEST.md

 6. Repeat steps 4 and 5 for username and password.
 7. Fill in an email address, a unique username and a password.
 8. Confirm that the message 'Verify your e-mail address' appears.
-9. Confirm that a toast message appears with the text 'Confirmation e-mail sent to X.' (X = your email address).
+9. Confirm that a toast message appears with the text 'Confirmation e-mail sent to user email address.
 10. Go to your email inbox and confirm an email was sent to confirm your email address.
 11. Click the link in the email.
 12. Confirm that you're redirected to a page to confirm your email address.
 13. Click the 'Confirm' button.
 14. Confirm you are redirected to the signin page.
-15. Confirm a success toast message appears with the text 'You have confirmed X.'.
+15. Confirm a success toast message appears with the text 'You have confirmed email address'.
 16. Log out by clicking the logout button in the navbar.
 17. Repeat the sign up process with the same details you entered before.
 18. Confirm that the message 'A user is already registered with this e-mail address.' appears.